SansGuidon/bookmarks/README.md

 * [Mike Crittenden](https://critter.blog/2021/04/20/future-you-will-be-as-busy-as-current-you/) - (2021) Future-you will be as busy as current-you
 * [Jane Elliott PhD](https://medium.com/counterarts/you-are-not-lazy-or-undisciplined-you-are-experiencing-internal-resistance-755a02673aa9) - (2021) You are Not Lazy or Undisciplined.
 You Have Internal Resistance. | Why you can’t just do it, and what to do instead
 * [Lionel Dricot aka PLOUM](https://ploum.net/1er-janvier-2022-quelques-minutes-apres-minuit/) - :fr: [FR] (2022) 1er janvier 2022, quelques minutes après minuit | PLOUM se déconnecte
+* [Johann Hari](https://www.theguardian.com/science/2022/jan/02/attention-span-focus-screens-apps-smartphones-social-media) - (2022) Your attention didn’t collapse.
+It was stolen | Social media and many other facets of modern life are destroying our ability to concentrate.
+We need to reclaim our minds while we still can

 ## Productivity tips
 * :star: [**/r/productivity**](https://www.reddit.com/r/productivity/) - productivity tips & news on reddit
 * [wikiHow](https://www.wikihow.com/Main-Page) - How to instructions you can trust, aka How to do anything.
 However, if you take a look at sections such as [Family Life](http://www.wikihow.com/Category:Family-Life) it can be creepy....
 (I mean, do we need a site to learn what is family about  ?) **See also** :fr: [FR] the [french version](https://fr.wikihow.com/Accueil)